PartitionContrastiveLearning/PCL/README.md

 ### How to implement codes

-One can simply run code as follows;
+One can simply run code with codes in src folder as follows;
 For task 1 (hyperedge disambiguation)
 ```
 python experiment1 -data "data" -model "learning-method" -device "GPU-device" -lr 0.001 -seed 0